FedICT: Federated Multi-task Distillation for Multi-access Edge Computing: Related Work

 \subsection{Federated Multi-task Learning}

 FMTL \cite{smith2017federated} is proposed to fit related but personalized models over FL, which enables clients to collaboratively explore a shared generalized representation while allowing personalized objectives on local models.
 Motivated by this idea, a series of approaches are proposed, such as introducing non-federated network layers \cite{mills2021multi}, adopting diversified optimization objectives \cite{dinh2021new,mortaheb2022fedgradnorm}, or leveraging ensemble models to fit client-side data distributions \cite{marfoq2021federated}.
 Specifically, \cite{mills2021multi} allows clients to separately optimize personalization layers. \cite{marfoq2021federated} adopt linear combinations of multiple shared component models, assuming that data distributions of clients are a mixture of multiple unknown underlying distributions.
 Some approaches utilize Laplacian Regularization to constrain local models \cite{dinh2021new} or adopt dynamic weights on local model gradients \cite{mortaheb2022fedgradnorm}.
-However, none of the above approaches enables local training on clients with heterogeneous models, and they all require exchanging large-scale model parameters between the server and clients.
+Another common type of FMTL is cluster-based FL \cite{sattler2020clustered,jamali2022federated}, where clients are clustered according to data similarity andthe clients in each cluster learn a shared model.
+However, all the above methods adopt the traditional communication protocol represented by FedAvg \cite{mcmahan2017communication}, which requires exchanging large-scale model parameters with the same model architecture between the server and clients.